apache/parquet-format/LogicalTypes.md

 The decompressed size of a self-reference is not stored.
 Readers must rely on the framing of the codec where it provides one, or decompress into a dynamically sized buffer.
-A future revision of this specification may add an explicit decompressed size.

 The encryption state and key are inherited from the `inline` column chunk.
 If the column chunk is encrypted, each self-reference is encrypted independently using the same column key and file encryption algorithm.
 Compression is applied before encryption.
 If the column chunk is not encrypted, its self-references are not encrypted.
+For an encrypted self-reference, `offset` and `size` identify the encrypted module, so `size` is the size after compression and encryption.
 An encrypted self-reference is limited to 2 GiB by the length field of the encrypted module; a value too large to store this way must use an external reference (`uri`).
 An encrypted stored representation is bound to a single column chunk and must not be shared between column chunks.
-See
-[Parquet Modular Encryption](Encryption.md) for the encryption layout and AAD construction.
+See [Parquet Modular Encryption](Encryption.md) for the encryption layout and AAD construction.

 A self-reference identifies a stored representation, not necessarily the resolved bytes.
-Consumers must use a Parquet reader to resolve a self-reference; copying `[offset, offset + size)` directly may return compressed or encrypted data.
+Copying `[offset, offset + size)` directly may return compressed or encrypted data.
 To resolve a self-reference, a reader:

 1. reads the stored representation identified by `offset` and `size`;
 2. decrypts it when the corresponding `inline` column chunk is encrypted;